OpenRoberta/openroberta-lab/Docker/_README.md

 * enable autodeploy (see below).
 * add init functionality for server (re-)boots (see below).

-## Automatic deploy, database backup, removing temporary files and init scripts
+## Automatic deploy, database backup, removing temporary files

 The shell script `$SCRIPT_DIR/run.sh` has commands, that are used to administrate the framework.